spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/cluster-management/share-auth.md

 ---

 Accessing Local UI requires authentication.
-Local UI will store a JSON Web Token (JWT) as a cookie in your browser once authentication is successful, and you won't need to log in again as long as the token exists and remains valid.
-If you have applications in your cluster that also require authentication, you can have your application consume the same token to streamline the authentication process for your users.
+Local UI will store a JSON Web Token (JWT) as a cookie in your browser once authentication is successful, and you won't need to log in again as long as the cookie exists and remains valid.
+If you have applications in your cluster that also require authentication, you can have your application consume the same cookie to streamline the authentication process for your users.

 When you develop your application, you need to be aware that your application needs access to two items when the cluster becomes operational:

 - The JWT itself.
-This token will be stored in the browser if your user has previously logged in to Local UI.
+This token is stored in your browser as a cookie, but only if your user has previously logged in to Local UI.
 - The public key that is used to validate the JWT token.
 This token is exposed as a secret in the `spectro-system` namespace when you provision your Kubernetes cluster.
 If your cluster has multiple nodes, each node will have its own public key.